e11938258/InDMP/README.md

 | Username | indmp |
 | Password | indmp123 |

-WARNING: The InDMP application deletes the content of the tables each time it starts.
+NOTE: The InDMP application deletes the content of the tables each time it starts by default.
+If you want to change it, you need to modify the parameter initialization-mode in the application configuration from always to never.

 #### Keycloak

-Postman is authorized before communicating with InDMP using the OAuth2 protocol.
-In our case, it is done using the [Keycloak](https://www.keycloak.org/) application, which needs to be set up properly after installation.
+Every request has to be authorized before communicating with the application using the OAuth2 protocol.
+This is done using the [Keycloak](https://www.keycloak.org/) application, which needs to be set up properly after installation.

-WARNING: The default port of the application is 8080, it is necessary to change it to port 8090 before starting the application, for example using the input argument:
+NOTE: The default port of the application is 8080, it is necessary to change it to port 8090 before starting the application, for example using the input argument:

 ```
 -Djboss.socket.binding.port-offset=10
 ```

+You need to perform the following actions:

 1. Login to the Keycloak app, URL: http://127.0.0.1:8090/auth/admin/master/console/
 2. Create a new realm with name "Services"